 2. Security of personal information

-The OAIC will prioritise regulatory action where there are serious failures to take reasonable steps to protect personal information or comply with reporting requirements of the Notifiable Data Breaches Scheme, particularly where risks and mitigations have previously been publicised by the OAIC.
-The personal information security practices of the finance and health sectors will continue to be areas of particular focus, as the top two sectors reporting breaches.
+The OAIC will prioritise regulatory action where there may be serious failures to take reasonable steps to protect personal information, the use of inappropriate data retention practices or failures to comply with reporting requirements of the Notifiable Data Breaches Scheme, particularly where risks and mitigations have previously been publicised by the OAIC.

 3. Consumer Data Right

-The timely release of government-held information, with a focus on quality decision-making and proactive release of information, is consistent with the objects of the Freedom of Information Act 1982 and supports participative democracy.
-The OAIC will continue to focus on the need for agencies to make timely decisions and proactively disclose information to support an efficient access to information regime.
+The timely release of government-held information, with a focus on timely decision-making and proactive release of information, is consistent with the objects of the Freedom of Information Act 1982 and supports participative democracy.
+The OAIC will deliver this regulatory priority through reviewing Guidelines to place further emphasis on a pro-disclosure approach to the provision of access to government-held information.